tarotez/sleepstages/Readme.md

 python computeTestError.py
 ```

 readOfflineEEGandStageLabels2pickle.py reads text files containing EEG raw data signals and ground truth stage labels from the WAVEDIR directory.
-It writes files starting with "EEGAndStage" into the "data/pickled" directory.
+It writes files starting with "eegAndStage" into the "data/pickled" directory.
 These files are in Python's pickle format to enable faster access.

-extractFeatures.py reads "EEGAndStage" files and write files starting with "features".
+extractFeatures.py reads "eegAndStage" files and write files starting with "features".
 These files contain feature vectors used for training classifiers.

 trainClassifier.py reads "features" and writes files starting with "weights", "params", and "files_used_for_training".
 These files contain randomly generated six-character IDs (i.e., classifier IDs) in their file names.